The Anne Harrison Award is maintained by ALIA Health Libraries Australia.

 - Does the application meet the conditions of the Award?

-- Is the project likely to be relevant to most health librarians?
+- Is the project likely to be relevant to most health library and information services?

-- Does the project break new ground in health librarianship?
+- Does the project break new ground in health library and information services?

 - Is the project unlikely to attract funding from other sources?